arabbika/my-aws-journey/01_Labs/04_Compute/03_EC2_Infrastructure_Challenge.md

 | **3** | Successful Web Page Delivery | ![Web_Display](./images/172_Web_Result.png) |

 ## 🛠️ Operational Intelligence
-* **Real-World Challenge:** The web server was unreachable via browser even though the instance was running and the security group allowed port 80.
+* **Real-World Challenge:** Despite the instance status showing "Running" and the Security Group allowing inbound traffic on port 80, the web server remained unreachable from the public internet.
-* **Engineering Resolution:** Identified that the subnet route table lacked a route to the Internet Gateway.
-Added the `0.0.0.0/0` route to the IGW, which restored external access to the web server.
+* **Engineering Resolution:** Diagnosed the subnet’s Route Table and identified the absence of a route to the Internet Gateway.
+Updating the destination `0.0.0.0/0` to point toward the IGW successfully resolved the connectivity block.
-* **"What If" Scenario:** If this were a production system, I would use an **Application Load Balancer (ALB)** and an **Auto Scaling Group**.
-This would eliminate the single point of failure (a single EC2 instance) and provide automatic health checking and traffic distribution.
+* **"What If" Scenario:** In a high-availability production environment, I would replace the single instance with an **Auto Scaling Group** distributed across multiple Availability Zones, placed behind an **Application Load Balancer (ALB)** to provide automated health checking, failover, and efficient traffic management.

 ## 📊 Technical Competence
-* **Demonstrated Skills:** Custom VPC Networking, EC2 Lifecycle Management, User Data Automation, HTTP/Apache Web Server Management, Network Troubleshooting.
+* **Demonstrated Skills:** Custom VPC/Subnet Provisioning, Internet Gateway/Route Table Orchestration, EC2 Instance Lifecycle Management, User Data Automation, HTTP/Apache Web Server Management, Network/Connectivity Troubleshooting.